A quick list of Ljubljana’s MUST SEE buildings

 Photos: Samo Šmarčan

 The Vurnik House, or the Cooperative Business Bank building, is Ljubljana’s most colorful house and a masterpiece of Slovenian Art Nouveau architecture.
-The structure was designed by Slovenian architect Ivan Vurnik, while the beautiful exterior of the building and interior wall paintings were done by his Viennese-born wife Helena.
-The building was finished in 1922, which makes it almost 100 years old.
+The structure is work of Slovenian architect Ivan Vurnik and his Viennese-born wife Helena, who painted the exterior of the building.
+In 2022 Vurnik House will be celebrating its 100th birthday.

 What a beauty!